Varsha is a specialist public law barrister, with a particular emphasis in mental capacity, mental health law, and community care.

-Varsha graduated from Cambridge University with a BA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.
+Varsha graduated from Cambridge University with an MA/MSci (Hons) in Natural Sciences (Biochemistry) and an MPhil in Molecular Biology.

 She subsequently worked for a number of years in bioethics research and policy at the Nuffield Council on Bioethics.
-There she researched and prepared major reports on the ethical issues regarding dementia; neurotechnologies that intervene in the brain; and biofuels.
-She also prepared papers on the ethics of paediatric clinical trials and global health inequalities.
+There she researched and prepared major reports on the ethical issues regarding dementia, neurotechnologies that intervene in the brain, and biofuels.
+She also prepared papers on a range of other ethical issues, including the ethics of paediatric clinical trials and global health inequalities.

-Given her background, Varsha retains a strong interest in bioethics and healthcare law.
+Given her background, Varsha has a strong interest in bioethics and healthcare law.

 Inquests, Public Inquiries and Coronial Law